shajega/JavaScript-Fundamentals/README.md

-# CPAN-113 – Fundamentals of JavaScript
+# Fundamentals of JavaScript

-This repository contains the complete instructional structure for CPAN-113: Fundamentals of JavaScript.
+This repository contains the complete instructional structure for JavaScript Fundamentals.

 The course introduces students to core JavaScript programming concepts through a carefully scaffolded, week-by-week progression supported by labs, assignments, a group project, a midterm exam, and a final exam.